 - Home-made diamond-shaped loop for the 6-meter band (image).

-- Commercial 2-element log-periodic for the 2-meter and the 70-centimeter bands (image).
+- Portable and light 2-element log-periodic for the 2-meter and the 70-centimeter bands (image).

 Maintained names.csv File: